external-secrets Wasn't Syncing from Azure Key Vault

 Why not use a shorter interval?

-Could set refreshInterval: 1m to sync every minute.
-But this hits Azure Key Vault API 60 times per hour per ExternalSecret.
+I could set refreshInterval: 1m to sync every minute.
+But that hits Azure Key Vault API 60 times per hour per ExternalSecret.

 Forcing a sync manually